 Toxic Food #11 Tomatoes

 Tomatoes fall into the same family as potatoes and also have high amounts of solanine.
-While a small amount of tomatoes won’t cause your dog any harm, it’s best to be cautious and avoid feeding them to your dog altogether.
+While a small number of tomatoes won’t cause your dog any harm, it’s best to be cautious and avoid feeding them to your dog altogether.